jameshughes89/cs101/source/topic5b.rst

 **Hmm, defo was tricker, but still not too bad at all!**

-Now just do the IO part, which is easy
+Now just do the IO part, which we have done a bunch of times before

 .. code-block:: python
     :linenos: